julianmendez/tabulas/README.md

  PREFIX_n:URI_n
 ```

-The prefixes are sorted by alphabetical order.
-They are applied using that order during parsing and serialization.
-Although the serialization shortens every possible URI using the prefixes, it is possible to expand all of them by adding the empty prefix with an empty value, i.e. a colon (`:`) alone.
+They are applied using the declaration order during parsing and serialization.
+Although the serialization shortens every possible URI using the prefixes, it is possible to expand all of them by adding the empty prefix with an empty value, i.e. a colon (`:`) alone, and it has to be the first prefix.
 This could be useful to rename the prefixes.

 The order in which the instances are shown is defined as follows: